-BlackRock, Inc. ("BlackRock") reported a beneficial ownership interest of more than 5% of our common shares as of December 31, 2023.
-Affiliates of BlackRock provide investment management, risk analytics and investment accounting services to us.
-During 2023, we incurred \$7.0 million in fees relating to these services.
+BlackRock, Inc. ("BlackRock") reported a beneficial ownership interest of more than 5% of our common shares as of December 31, 2023 and we believe continues to beneficially own more than 5% of our common shares outstanding.
+Affiliates of BlackRock provide investment management, risk analytics, investment accounting, fund accounting and administrative services to us.
+During 2024, we incurred \$9.8 million in fees relating to these services and we expect to incur slightly higher fees in 2025 due to additional assets under management.
 These fees were at then-prevailing market rates determined pursuant to arm's-length negotiations between us and such affiliates.